Yuubi-san/YoloRT/README.md

 The module unit (`winrt/winrt.ixx`) likely doesn't and, thus, isn't present in the final output.
 (Meh, GCC doesn't yet really have modules support anyway.)

-A tiny piece (don't know how important) of `winrt/Windows.System.h` has been YOLO-cut to make compilable the version of it generated from windows 8.1 metadata files, which, I presume, lack some things present in windows 10 metadata, and I presume the generator assumes only w10 exists.
-Or it's a bug in w8.1 metadata.

 ## Examples